 The City of Ottawa is updating its by-laws to protect urban forests.
-Share your ideas for a greener city.
+And there's still time to share your ideas for a greener city.

 On Friday, July 26th two monarch butterflies were spotted on the SW corner of Sunnyside & Bank outside the Dollar Store.
 On Saturday, July 27th another monarch danced among the milkweed on the corner of Fairbairn near Bank on the east side of the Firehall.